 But before we talk about the basic exercises that you can do at home to strengthen your thighs, let’s first understand the importance of having strong thighs.

-Why Is It Important to Have Strong Thighs?
+Why Is It Important to Do Exercises for Strengthening the Thighs?

 Stronger thighs are important for balance, mobility and flexibility as you age.
 Strengthen your thighs, and you can gain new muscle mass, maintain bone density and good overall health.
 There are many muscles in and near the thigh area which affects the joint motion of the hip and knee.
 A thigh itself has three main muscle groups namely quadriceps, hamstrings and the adductors.